 The acceptance of responsibility is a choice, and it’s not automatic nor wired into one’s brain by nature.
 It is a challenge to which you how you can respond, with acceptance or rejection.
 To be motivated by terror or love.

-The problem comes in is when you constantly have to justify and prove to yourself that you’re a good person or that you have high self esteem.
+The problem comes in is when you constantly have to justify and prove to yourself that you’re a good person or that you have ‘high self-esteem’.
 You constantly have to justify the ‘you’re good enough’ opinion.
-All these proving and justifying of these takes a huge amount of time and effort.
+The act of constantly need to prove yourself and justifying takes up a huge amount of time and effort.

-During my early, immature pick up artist days, I was constantly worried about how confident I was on a day to day basis.
-The truth is that some days I feel confident, and some days I don’t.
+Early on, when I was a lot more immature, I was constantly worried about how confident I was on a day to day basis.
+The truth is that some days I feel confident, some days I don’t.
 It’s just human to feel that way.
 You’re already enough, as I commonly mention to my clients as a dating coach.

 The more you try to justify your high self esteem, the need for perfection.
 The more it kills you inside.
-The better approach is to let go of the idea of high self esteem altogether.
+The better approach is to let go of the idea of high self-esteem altogether.
 You don’t need high self-esteem.
 Here’s what you need is mere: self-esteem.
 Plain, and simple.

-This is why mentoring can be a possible solution.
+This is why getting a role model can be a possible solution.
 Some that you look up to and potentially a role model.
-This can come in the form of a formal paid relationship, a friend, an older brother or perhaps your boss.
+This can come in the form of a formal paid coaching relationship, a good friend, an older brother or perhaps your boss.

 Self-esteem is the foundation of all success, and also for one to become a better human being.
-He or she first must respect him or herself, build fundamental self-esteem, which leads to personal integrity and accountability.
+He or she first must respect him or herself, build fundamental self-esteem that leads to personal integrity and accountability.